NXT TV and AEW Dynamite poll results - Pro Wrestling Dot Net

 By Jason Powell, ProWrestling.net Editor (@prowrestlingnet)

--The February 24 NXT television show scored an A grade from 50 percent of our poll voters.
-B finished second with 35 percent of the vote.
+-The March 3 NXT television show scored an B grade from 51 percent of our poll voters.
+A finished second with 30 percent of the vote.

--The February 24 AEW Dynamite produced a B grade from 39 percent of the voters in our post show poll.
-A finished second with 28 percent of the vote.
+-The March 3 AEW Dynamite produced an A grade from 42 percent of the voters in our post show poll.
+B finished second with 33 percent of the vote.

 Be the first to comment